devvictrix/py-pixel-bot/README.md

 ```bash
 python -m py_pixel_bot edit [profile_name_or_path]
 ```
 *   `[profile_name_or_path]`: (Optional) If provided, loads this profile on startup.
-Otherwise, starts with a new, empty profile.
+Otherwise, starts with a new, unsaved profile.

 ## Configuration Profiles (.json)

 Bot behavior is defined in JSON files (typically in `profiles/`).
-Template images for a profile should be placed in a `templates/` subdirectory next to that profile's JSON file (e.g., `profiles/my_bot/templates/icon.png` if profile is `profiles/my_bot/my_bot_profile.json`).
+Template images for a profile should be placed in a `templates/` subdirectory next to that profile's JSON file (e.g., `profiles/my_bot_profile_dir/templates/icon.png` if profile is `profiles/my_bot_profile_dir/my_bot_profile.json`).
 The GUI's "Add Template" feature handles copying selected images to this location.

 ### Structure Overview